CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.3.
 Results

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.
+There are two metrics we are interested in this project, one is number of FLOPs and the other is how much accuracy can we maintain from the original model.

+We have reduced the number of FLOPs by %a.aa.
+We think that we can further reduce the number of FLOPs by optimizing our implementation.

+We have not managed to preserve the accuracy of the model fully.
+When pruning the models, we need to fine tune the layers for a few epochs on the ImageNet dataset.
+While authors state that fine tuning a single layer is very computationally cheap, in our PyTorch implementation training a model with only a single layer unfreezed still takes a lot of time.
+We fine tuned our models on the ImageNet-mini dataset which is a ...

 - Accucacy: How much can we maintain?
 - FLOPs: Did we improve the efficiency of the model?